astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 source, about 1000 LY.
 Compare with typical telescope resolutions to see why this is called microlensing.

 3. Verify the solid line prediction in {numref}`Edd19` from Eq. {eq}`lensQsol`.
 That is, put Eq. {eq}`lensQsol` in terms of the quantities on the axes of {numref}`Edd19` and verify that it would, indeed, generate the solid line in the figure.
 You will have to figure out how the figure manipulates the scale of the horizontal axis.

-4. Get age of the U as $2/3H_0$?
+4. If you are travelling at about 70 mph, it is fair to guess that you would have been 70 miles away about an hour ago (the rate of change of the distance divided by the distance), unless you changed your speed dramatically.
+You can use a similar ratio to estimate the lifetime of the Sun, given its luminosity and available energy.
+Current best estimates of $H_0$ (the rate of change of $a$ divided by
+$a$) seem to be around 70 km/s/Mpc.
+Use this number to estimate the Hubble Time in billions of years, which is not equal to the age of the universe, but does give you a rough scaling for how old the universe has to be.

 5. Measure the major axis of the orbit of the star marked SO-2 in the Andrea Gehz video and use Kepler's Third Law to put a lower limit of four million solar masses on the central mass.